cianru/rustore-publish-gradle-plugin/README.md

 The following features are missing:

 - :children_crossing: Change App Store Information: description, app icon, screenshots and etc.
-- :children_crossing: Support of AppBundle
 - :children_crossing: Publish the build on a part of users (Release Phases)

 The following features are not available on Rustore API side yet:

+- :no_entry: Support of AppBundle
 - :no_entry: Rollout Holding

-!!!
-MORE INFORMATION COMING SOON !!!

 # Compatibility
 The Android Gradle Plugin often changes the Variant API,